 - The men's and women's senior and junior elite national teams both have 28 athletes, according to USA Gymnastics.

-- The top-ranking college gymnastics programs, according to USA Gymnastics are:
+- The top-ranking college gymnastics programs for men as of March 2022, according to USA Gymnastics are:

 Gymnastics Demographics by Sex